A total revamp of the children’s play area.

 A wide program of activities, including wildlife workshops and health and wellbeing activities on the castle lawn itself.

-The National Lottery Heritage Fund has awarded the partnership nearly £350,000 to develop and cost the plans over the next 12 months.
-Dedicated staff will work with consultants, technical experts and the community to ensure the project meets the needs of the local people, community groups and businesses.
-Keep your eyes peeled for some pilot activities too!
+The National Lottery Heritage Fund has awarded the partnership nearly £350,000 to develop and cost the plans.
+Dedicated staff are working with with consultants, technical experts and the community to ensure the project meets the needs of the local people, community groups and businesses.

 Get Involved!